MorrellLAB/sequence_handling/README.md

 The following handlers are not yet implemented, but will come online in the coming weeks (from June, 7th, 2016).

-### GBS_Demultiplexer
+### GBS_Demultiplex

-The GBS_Demultiplexer handler will demulitplex raw GBS reads into split FastQ files using the [FASTX-Toolkit](http://hannonlab.cshl.edu/fastx_toolkit/).
+The GBS_Demultiplex handler will demulitplex raw GBS reads into split FastQ files using the [FASTX-Toolkit](http://hannonlab.cshl.edu/fastx_toolkit/).

 <!--
 ## TODO